avaneev/prvhash/README.md

 function.
 The `prvrng_test32()` implements the same technique, but with 32-bit hashes, for comparison purposes.

+PRVRNG with 64-bit hashes passes `PractRand` 1 TB threshold, without or with only several "unusual" evaluations.
+Which suggests it's the first working TRNG in the world.
+This claim requires a lot more evaluations from independent researchers.

 On a side note, after 1.1 trillion iterations the internal pseudo-entropy was not lost in PRVHASH PRNG with 32-bit hashes, without external entropy injections.